 Bottled domestic waters and spring waters are further controlled by the Health Protection Act 763/1994 and the quality requirements and recommendations laid down in the Decree of the Ministry of Social Affairs and Health 1352/2015.
 Health protection legislation does not apply to natural mineral waters.

-Natural mineral water may only be placed on the market if the competent authority of the member state from whose soil the water has been extracted recognises it as natural mineral water.
-In Finland, such recognitions are granted by the Finnish Food Authority.
+Natural mineral water may only be placed on the market if the competent authority of the Member State from whose ground the water has been extracted recognises it as natural mineral water.
+Application for the recognition of natural mineral waters originating in third countries may be made in the EU country where the water is first placed on the market.
+In Finland, natural mineral waters are recognised by the Finnish Food Authority.

 Guide for control of packaged waters